-Aerosol absorption and scattering is decisive for the cooling or warming effect of aerosol in climate.
-All types of aerosols are scattering solar radiation, but the higher fraction of aerosol absorption, the more warming are the aerosols.
+Aerosol absorption and scattering are decisive for the cooling or warming effect of aerosol in climate.
+All types of aerosols scatter solar radiation, but the higher fraction of aerosol absorption, the more warming are the aerosols.
 The absorption is depending on the composition; black carbon (e.g. soot) and minerals absorb radiation.